 - b.
 When the provision of accessibility for the Acc-VS involves an alternative format for ballot presentation, then all information presented to non-disabled voters, including instructions, warnings, error and other messages, and contest choices, shall be presented in that alternative format. - c.
-The support provided to voters with disabilities shall be intrinsic to the Acc-VS. Personal assistive devices of the voter shall not be necessary to operate the Acc-VS correctly.
+The support provided to voters with disabilities shall be intrinsic to the Acc-VS. It shall not be necessary for the Acc-VS to be connected to any personal assistive device of the voter in order for the voter to operate it correctly.
 This does not apply to personal assistive technology required to comply with 3.3.4 b.